 Locks work on the basic principle of gravity and floatation.
 The height difference between Gatun lake and the Pacific & Atlantic Oceans causes water to flood and empty the locks through culverts.
 Huge valves control the flow of water.
 A control center manages the entire system at respective lock gates.
 When lock gates flood, the ship floating inside the lock gate rises with the rising water level and then enters the consecutive lock gate for further rise.
 The same technique is used to lower the ship by emptying the lock gates.

 Related Read: How do the Water Locks of Panama Canal Work?

 6. What is the maximum draft allowed to transit the Panama Canal?

-As of year, 2018 maximum draft for Panamax locks is 12.04 meters (39 feet 6 inches) Tropical Fresh Water (TFW).
+As of the year, 2018 maximum draft for Panamax locks is 12.04 meters (39 feet 6 inches) Tropical Fresh Water (TFW).
 Tropical Fresh Water (TFW) is 0.9954 gms/cc at 29.4°C (85°F).
-Maximum draft for neo-Panamax locks is 15.2 meters (49.87 feet) Tropical Fresh Water (TFW).
+The maximum draft for neo-Panamax locks is 15.2 meters (49.87 feet) of Tropical Fresh Water (TFW).

 Related Read: 10 Points to Remember When Transiting a Narrow Channel

-8. Navigation in Panama Canal And Its Challenges
+8. Navigation Challenges

 9. Honorary Pilots

 Interestingly, Panama Canal Authority (ACP) appoints a few honorary pilots, generally masters, who have completed 100 transits through Panama Canal.
 Most recently, Capt.
 Sonjoy Sen of WWL (Wallenius Wilhelmsen group) received an honorary Panama Canal Pilot’s Licence in 2015.